MENTAL HEALTH GUIDE

 www.acesaware.org

-People may experience an array of emotions after experiencing a traumatic event, including sadness, anxiety or anger.
-For most people, these responses are normal and go away over time (i.e., a few weeks).
-In some cases, these thoughts and feelings don’t go away on their own and may get in the way of everyday life, which can result in the child needing more help.
+People experience many emotions after a traumatic event, including sadness, anxiety or anger.
+For most people, these responses are normal and go away over time.
+In some cases, these thoughts and feelings don’t go away on their own and may get in the way of everyday life, which can result in needing more help.

 What are some examples of Adverse Childhood Experiences?